linfeng-wang/LSHTMPathogenSeqLab.github.io/collections/_people/jthorpe.md

   - Drug-resistance
 ---

-Graduated from Cranfield University after studying bioinformatics, where he learned to visualise genomic data via fancy websites and create Java applications.
+Initially graduated in Biomedicine from Nottingham Trent university, I decided to take a different direction and graduated with an MSc in Bioinformatics from Cranfield University.
+From there I learned how to visualise genomic data via fancy websites and create Java applications.